-Marc's employer has a program that provides international opportunities to its employees but it would only move us both if we were married, so for the months leading up to the wedding we had to put the idea on the back burner.
-Finally, in November after the wedding rush was over, we decided to make a commitment to it and initiate the placement process.
-December and January were occupied by interviews and a lot of legwork on Marc's part, filling out applications and following up with people.
+His employer has a program that provides international opportunities to its employees and in November, we decided to make a commitment to it and initiate the placement process.
+December and January were occupied by interviews and a lot of legwork on his part, filling out applications and following up with people.
 From then on, his employer worked to find a match and we waited impatiently.
 I would be lying if I said that waiting for news like that is comfortable in any way.

 The "life" details that were spelled out in the offer are more than enough to ensure we'll be as safe and as comfortable as possible during our stay.
 Furthermore, our friends' accounts of Pune indicate that it is a modern, metropolitan city, albeit not immune to an immense amount of trash and pockets of poverty, which hosts several universities, museums and other tourist attractions, top notch restaurants, cosmopolitan shopping malls, and award-winning hospitals and medical facilities.
 We will have a driver 6 days of the week to help us deal with the infamously tricky-to-navigate traffic situation (no more parking spot hunting for me!), and we are being put in contact with a relocation specialist dedicated to working with us on our living arrangements.
 This person is familiar with expats and I have been told that there are several good neighborhoods which make for an easier transition from the Western comforts we have grown used to.
 Our maltipoo Stella will be joining us.

-I'd like to give a little shout out to our friends Navi, Bonita, and Tanmoy for their time and unbiased feedback during the vetting process.
+I'd like to give a little shout out to our friends for their time and unbiased feedback during the vetting process.
 We couldn't have felt comfortable without the support and first-hand accounts from you guys!